bilal-23/personal-portfolio/README.md

 ## Acknowledgments 🎁

-I want to thanks [Brittany](https://github.com/bchiang7) and [Adeola](https://github.com/adeolaadeoti) as this website designed is an amalgam of their portfolios.
+I want to thanks [Brittany](https://github.com/bchiang7) and [Adeola](https://github.com/adeolaadeoti) as this website is an amalgam of their portfolios.